nodejs/node/doc/blog/feature/streams2.md

 hard to make backwards-compatible", and we always had other more pressing problems to solve.

-So, finally, in 0.10, we cannot put it off any longer.
+In 0.10, we cannot put it off any longer.
 We've bitten the bullet and are making a significant change to the Stream implementation.
 You may have seen conversations on twitter or IRC or the mailing list about "streams2".
 I also gave [a talk in November](https://dl.dropbox.com/u/3685/presentations/streams2/streams2-ko.pdf) about this subject.
 A lot of node module authors have been involved with the development of streams2 (and of course the node core team), and at this point, I'm confident that it's an improvement over what we've got.

+## streams2

+The feature is described pretty thoroughly in the documentation, so I'm including it below.
+Please read it, especially the section on "compatibility".

 The first preview release with this change will be 0.9.4.
 I highly recommend trying this release and providing feedback before it lands in a stable version.
-Some polish is still required before 0.10, which will likely be released late January, but at this point, it should be considered feature-complete.

-The feature is described pretty thoroughly in the documentation, so I'm including it below.
-Please read it, especially the section on "compatibility".
+As of this writing, there are some known performance regressions, especially in the http module.
+We are fanatical about maintaining performance in Node.js, so of course this will have to be fixed before the v0.10 stable release.
+(Watch for a future blog post on the tools and techniques that have been useful in tracking down these issues.)

+There may be minor changes as necessary to fix bugs and improve performance, but the API at this point should be considered feature complete.
+It correctly does all the things we need it to do, it just doesn't do them quite well enough yet.
+As always, be wary of running unstable releases in production, of course, but I would like to encourage you to try it out and see what you think.
+Especially, if you have tests that you can run on your modules and libraries, that would be extremely useful feedback.

 --------